rizalshiddiq/CPP-data-processing/README.md

 # Mini Processing Data
-This program is built with c++.
+This program is built with `c++`.
 In this case, i choose shoes data processing.
 Actually this program is made as a course task.

 ### Feature